chimalsky/spotlight/source/_posts/after-two-years-of-graduation.md

 - "I want to make music"
 - "Tech might be my thing and I want to join a bootcamp"
 - "Can't see growth at the firm and there are too many team politics."

+> Abhinaya is a VC at M25 where she helps make new investments and works with portfolio companies.
+M25 invests in midwest headquartered early-stage tech startups across industries.